Strahan is a harbour-side village with a dark and fascinating convict past set on the edge of the Tasmanian Wilderness World Heritage Area.

 Strahan is full of stories from the days of convicts and pioneers toughing it out in Tassie's wild west.
 Nearby, in Macquarie Harbour is Sarah Island, once a notorious convict prison and a powerful reminder of the brutal treatment of Tasmania's convicts.

-There are also long stretches of wild ocean beach to explore, massive sand dunes to conquer and forest adventures to be had in all-terrain vehicles.
+There are long stretches of wild ocean beach to explore, massive sand dunes to conquer and forest adventures to be had.

 Strahan is also the destination - or departure point - for the West Coast Wilderness Railway that runs between Queenstown and Strahan